austozi/selfhosted/duckdns/README.md

 # DuckDNS

 [DuckDNS](https://www.duckdns.org) is a free dynamic DNS service.
-This container, provided by [LinuxServer.io](https://github.com/linuxserver/docker-duckdns), periodically updates the public IP address for DuckDNS subdomains, e.g., `example.duckdns.org`.
+This container periodically updates the public IP address for DuckDNS subdomains.
+See [LinuxServer.io](https://github.com/linuxserver/docker-duckdns) for more details.

 ## Install